ActEuropa/European-Constitution/european-federalist-papers/constitution-for-a-european-federation.md

 # Article I – The Federation and the Bill of Rights

-1. The European Federation is formed by the Citizens and the States, participating in the Federation.
+1. The European Union is formed by the Citizens and the States, participating in the Federation.
-2. The powers not delegated to the European Federation by the Constitution, nor prohibited to the States by this Constitution, are reserved to the Citizens or to the respective States.
+2. The powers not delegated to the European Union by the Constitution, nor prohibited to the States by this Constitution, are reserved to the Citizens or to the respective States.
-3. The European Federation endorses the rights, freedoms and principles as written in the Charter of the Fundamental Rights of the European Union, excluding the principle of subsidiarity, as mentioned in the Preamble of this Charter.
-The European Federation accedes to the European Convention on Human Rights and Fundamental Freedoms.
+3. The European Union endorses the rights, freedoms and principles as written in the Charter of the Fundamental Rights of the European Union, excluding the principle of subsidiarity, as mentioned in the Preamble of this Charter.

 # Article II – Organization of the Legislative Branch

-## Section 1 - Setting the European Congress
+## Section 1 - Setting up European Parliament

-1. The Legislative Branch of the European Federation rests with the European Congress.
-It consists of two Houses: the House of the Citizens and the House of the States, under the name Senate.
+1. The Legislative Branch of the European Federation rests with the European Parliament.
+It consists of two Houses: the Delegation and Senate.
-2. The European Congress and its two separate Houses have their residence in Brussels.
+2. The European Parliament and its two separate Houses have their residence in Brussels.

-## Section 2 – The House of the Citizens
+## Section 2 – The Delegation

 1. The House of the Citizens is composed of the representatives of the Citizens of the European Federation.
 Each member of the House has one vote.
 The members of this House are elected for a term of six years by the Citizens of the Federation qualified to vote, united in one constituency.
 The election of the members of the House of the Citizens takes place each time in the month May, and for the first time in the year 20XX.
 They enter office at the latest on June 1st of the election year.
 The members resign on the third day of the month May in the final year of their term.
 They can be re-elected twice in succession.
 2. Eligible are those who have reached the age of thirty years and are registered as Citizen of a State of the Federation during at least seven years.